 How Keto Preserves Muscle

-Keto has properties that may explain how folks (in multiple studies) have succeeded in adding strength, power, and muscle without carbs.
+Keto has properties that may explain how folks (in multiple studies) have succeeded in adding strength and power—while preserving muscle—without carbs.

 Consider the following:

 - Beta-hydroxybutryate (BHB)—the main energy ketone—interacts with leucine to promote muscle protein synthesis and prevent muscle breakdown.[*]

 - Low carb diets are generally higher in protein (the crucial ingredient for muscle growth) than high-carb diets.[*]

 - The Keto diet may increase adrenaline, which inhibits muscle breakdown.[*]

 - A small study found that a Keto diet increased testosterone (an anabolic hormone) vs. a high-carb western diet.[*]

 - Another study found that a Keto diet increased IGF-1 (another growth factor) in skeletal muscle vs. a high-carb western diet.[*]

 This isn’t to say that Keto is the optimal muscle gains diet.
 If you really want to pack it on, you’d want to stimulate insulin—which is also a fat-storage hormone—by eating carbs along with your protein and strength training.
 Body builders, for instance, saw greater muscle gains on a high-carb diet vs. a Keto diet (only the high-carb group had statistically significant muscle gains)—although both groups had similar strength gains[*]